gep13/gep13/input/blog/microsoft-have-been-busy.md

 Title: Microsoft have been busy
 Published: 7/7/2010
 Tags:
-- ASP.Net
+- asp.net
-- Beta
+- beta
-- Microsoft
+- microsoft
 ---

 Over the last week or so, there have been a number of interesting announcements coming out of the Microsoft camp.